Balance boards are an excellent way to improve balance for seniors. Today we will look at some of the best balance boards for seniors on the market!

 Balance is a skill that is dependent on strength and mobility.
 If you are weak all the balance training in the world won’t improve your balance that much, likewise it doesn’t matter how strong you are if you don’t practice the skill of balance.

 Balance boards are designed to specifically improve your skill component of balance.
-Think about, if you can stay balanced on an unstable surface, you will have a much easier time staying balanced on a stable surface.
+Think about it, if you can stay balanced on an unstable surface, you will have a much easier time staying balanced on a stable surface.

 This practice is especially important as we get older as our body weight and center of gravity can change as we lose muscle mass in the legs and gain weight in the midsection.
 That means the balance skills we learned and maintained when younger are no more applicable and we need to teach our body how to balance with our current weight, mobility, and strength.